dymmond/databasez/docs/test-client.md

 `testclient_default_<parameter name>`

-There is also a knob for the operation timeout (setting up DB, dropping databases):
+There are also 2 knobs for the operation timeout (setting up DB, dropping databases):

 `testclient_operation_timeout`

 Default: `4`.

+and the limit

+`testclient_operation_timeout_init` for the non-lazy setup in init of the database.

+Default: `8`.

 ### How to use it